ietf-wg-acme/acme-caa/draft-ietf-acme-caa.md

 A CA which is unable to ensure consistent processing of the "accounturi" or "validationmethods" parameters for a given CA domain name as specifiable in CAA "issue" or "issuewild" properties MUST NOT implement support for these parameters.
-Failure to do so will result in an implementation of these parameters which does not provide effective security.
+Failure to do so would result in an implementation of these parameters which does not provide effective security.

 URI Ambiguity